kdlamb/icedeposition/README.md

 ## Data Preparation

 Data sets from the IsoCloud experiments are preprocessed using the AIDA Preprocessing.ipynb notebook.
 These data sets are used to initialize the parcel model described in Zhang and Harrington, 2014.
 The parcel model has been adopted for the AIDA chamber, and includes different parameterizations for the deposition coefficient.
-The Lagrangian parcel model code used in this analysis was provided by Jerry Y. Harrington.
+The Lagrangian parcel model code used in this analysis is available upon request from Jerry Y. Harrington.

 ## Parcel Model Analysis